Facebook Pixel

 The solution combines binary search with a greedy validation function:

-Step 4: Greedy validation function The check(diff) function determines if we can form at least p pairs with maximum difference ≤ diff:
+Step 3: Feasible Function (Greedy Validation) The feasible(max_diff) function determines if we can form at least p pairs with maximum difference ≤ max_diff:

 else:

-Why this greedy approach is optimal: For any given maximum difference threshold, pairing adjacent elements in the sorted array when possible maximizes the total number of pairs we can form.
-This is because:
+Why the Greedy Approach Works: For any given maximum difference threshold, pairing adjacent elements in the sorted array when possible maximizes the total number of pairs.
+Adjacent elements have the smallest differences, and skipping a valid pair only hurts future pairing options.

 Ready to land your dream job?